Exabyte-io/icet/doc/userguide/source/advanced/sqs_generation.rst

 In the following example, a binary FCC SQS with 8 atoms will be generated.
 To this end, a :class:`icet.ClusterSpace` and target concentrations need to be defined.
-The cutoffs in the cluster space are important, since they define determine how many elements are to be included when cluster vectors are compared.
+The cutoffs in the cluster space are important, since they determine how many elements are to be included when cluster vectors are compared.
 It is usually sufficient to use cutoffs such that the length of the cluster vector is on the order of 10.
 Target concentrations are specified via a dict, which should contain all the involved elements and their fractions of the total concentrations.

 .. literalinclude:: ../../../../tutorial/advanced/sqs_generation.py
    :start-after: # Generate SQS for binary fcc